-The steps to connect a drive are different depending on the type of drive.
+The steps to connect a drive are different depending on the type of drive you are connecting.
 Use one of the following procedures for your drive connection.

-Connecting the first optical drive
+Connecting the first CD drive or DVD drive

-- 1. The drive requires two cables; a power cable that connects to the power supply and a signal cable that connects to the system board. - 2.
-Locate the three-connector signal cable that comes with your computer or with the new drive. - 3.
-Locate the IDE connector on the system board.
-See "Identifying parts on the system board" on page 12. - 4.
-Connect one end of the signal cable to the drive and the other to the IDE connector on the system board.
-To reduce electronic noise, use the connectors at the end of the cable only. - 5.
-Locate the extra four-wire power connector labelled P4 and connect it to the drive.
+- 1. Locate the three-connector signal cable that comes with your computer or with the new drive. - 2.
+Locate the secondary IDE connector on the system board.
+See "Identifying parts on the system board" on page 11. - 3.
+Connect one end of the signal cable to the drive and the other to the secondary IDE connector on the system board.
+To reduce electronic noise, use the connectors at the end of the cable only. - 4.
+Your computer has extra power connectors for additional drives.
+Connect a power connector to the drive.

-Connecting an additional optical drive, or parallel ATA hard disk drive
+Connecting an additional CD drive, DVD drive, or parallel ATA hard disk drive